bionode/bionode-watermill-tutorial/README.md

 ```
 This task will create a new file (empty) inside a directory named
 "data/\<uid>/".
-You may also notice that a bunch of text was outputted to terminal and it
+You may also notice that a 'bunch' of text was outputted to terminal and it
 can be useful for debugging your pipelines.

 The above example is available [here](https://github.com/bionode/bionode-watermill-tutorial/blob/master/simple_task.js).
-You can test the above example by running: `node simple_task.js`
+You can test it by running: `node simple_task.js`

 ## Using orchestrators